Category

 🩷 Real Talk: Awareness Is Power

 Thirty-two years ago, my mother was diagnosed with breast cancer.
-I remember that time vividly — the fear, the uncertainty, and the courage she showed every day.
+I remember that time vividly when the fear, the uncertainty, and the courage she showed every day.
 She underwent a lumpectomy and radiation treatment, back when people didn’t talk about breast cancer openly.

 She survived and lived cancer-free for many years.
 Her strength was extraordinary.